FinleyLabUSC/Boolean_TCE_model/README.md

 # Boolean_TCE_modeling_2023
-Code and figures related to Ildefonso & Finely npj Systems Biology 2023
+Code and figures related to Ildefonso & Finley npj Systems Biology 2023

 ## Repository Structure:
 - `model-files` : this folder contains both the Boulori WT model code and PD1 blockade code to run the model